Language wraps itself around, in, through and between everything that we teachers and learners do in the classroom.

 Notwithstanding (1), it may at times be helpful for students to think through or talk through unfamiliar or complex concepts in their first language before learning the vocabulary to talk about these concepts in English.

-When whole class discussions or mixed-language group discussions / activities are taking place, it is important to use English in order to ensure the collective understanding of all participants.
+When whole class discussions or mixed-language group discussions/activities are taking place, it is important to use English in order to ensure the collective understanding of all participants.

-Though the use of a student’s first language is not discouraged in the school, there will often be times in the classroom where the teacher needs to stipulate that a particular activity be undertaken solely in English, in order to achieve the stated learning objectives.
+Though the use of a student’s first language is not discouraged in the school, there will often be times in the classroom where the teacher needs to stipulate that a particular activity is undertaken solely in English, in order to achieve the stated learning objectives.

 Teachers consider language use at all stages of curriculum planning and implementation, with the aim of facilitating student understanding of both the language used in the classroom and the concepts embedded in the curriculum.
-In support of this aim the school provides on-going professional development for teachers in the area of ESL and EAL strategies appropriate for mainstream classroom settings.
+In support of this aim, the school provides on-going professional development for teachers in the area of ESL and EAL strategies appropriate for mainstream classroom settings.

 Language use outside the classroom